dhiyaeddine918/cats-dogs-classification/README.md

 A Logistic Regression model was then trained on these vectors.

-#### Why this approach?

-This method was used as a simple baseline to evaluate how well a standard classifier performs on raw image data.

 #### Result

 The baseline model achieved an accuracy of about `55%`.